hngx-org/Piranha-events-backend/test_documentaion.md

   - [test_delete_like_unauthenticated](#test_delete_like_unauthenticated-in-deletelikeviewtestcase)
   - [test_delete_like_nonexistent](#test_delete_like_nonexistent-in-deletelikeviewtestcase)

-#### *NOTE: Udate the tests you written inline with the reviewed class-based views and make updates tto this document*
+#### *NOTE: Update the tests you have written inline with the reviewed class-based views and make updates to this document*

 # UserManagementAPITest
 This test suite is responsible for testing user management-related APIs.